 Bonus: don’t forget to check your competitors’ reviews too!
 You can find out what they’re missing and capitalize on that as well.

-When your customers have an easy and direct way of communicating with you, they won’t resort to leaving bad reviews right away.
+When your customers are engaged with you via an easy and direct communication platform, they won’t resort to leaving bad reviews right away.
 Usually, when something’s not working, users will first try to fix it themselves.
 If they can’t, they’ll try reaching out to support.
 If that fails, they might try messaging you on various channels.
 And only after they’ve been ignored throughout all of this, they will get mad enough to leave a bad review.
 So really, you can prevent this.